viac92/Web3Fundation_GrantApp/application-template.md

 | 1. | Substrate pallet | We will create a ```pallet_random_node_selector``` that implement the randomized selection of the nodes for the fast blockchain using the Substrate Randomness trait |

-### Milestone 2 Example — Connection with of the two blockchain
+### Milestone 2 — Connection with of the two blockchain

 - **Estimated Duration:** 1 month
 - **FTE:**  2